-■ Microsoft Azure sources, services, and docs (G+/)

-Home > inverse inc > PacketFence

-PacketFence Certif icates & secrets 🛷 ...

-♡ Got feedback?

-Overview Quickstart Integration assistant Manage Branding Credentials enable confidential applications to ide scheme).
-For a higher level of assurance, we recon Certificates Certificates can be used as secrets to prove the ap nmend using a certificate (instead of a client secret) as a credential.

-Authentication ↑ Upload certificate

-Certificates & secrets Thumbprint Start date Expires Certificate ID

-Token configuration Token configuration Con No certificates have been added for this application on.

-App roles Client secrets

-A Owners A secret string that the application uses to prove i ts identity when requesting a token.
-Al so can be referred to as applic ation password.

-Roles and administrators Preview Manifest + New client secret Description Expires Value Secret ID

-Support + Troubleshooting Troubleshooting New support request No client secrets have been created for this applic ation.

-Add a clie nt secret ×

-Description PacketFence_SC EP

-Expires Recommended: 6 months \sim
+■ Microsoft Azure sources, services, and docs (G+/) Home > inverse inc > PacketFence PacketFence Certif PacketFence Certificates & secrets ♡ Got feedback?
+Overview Quickstart Integration assistant Manage Branding Credentials enable confidential applications to identify themselves to the authentication service when receiving tokens at a web addressable location (using an HTTPS scheme).
+For a higher level of assurance, we recommend using a certificate (instead of a client secret) as a credential.
+Certificates Certificates can be used as secrets to prove the application's identity when requesting a token.
+Also can be referred to as public keys.
+Authentication ↑ Upload certificate Certificates & secrets Thumbprint Start date Expires Certificate ID Token configuration Token configuration Con No certificates have been added for this application on.
+App roles Client secrets A Owners secret string that the application uses to prove its identity when requesting a token.
+Also can be referred to as application password.
+Roles and administrators Preview Manifest + New client secret Description Expires Value Secret ID Support + Troubleshooting Troubleshooting New support request No client secrets have been created for this applic ation.
+Add a clie nt secret × Description PacketFence_SC EP Expires Recommended: 6 months $\sim$